Details of Seasonal Packhouse Positions

 -

 Our Quality Controllers start working in mid-November to enable them to undertake the necessary training before the packing season starts.
-They also assist with the preparation of the packhouse for the export packing season.
+They also assist with the preseason preparation and cleaning of the packhouse.
 The positions go through until the completion of the cherry export packing season in late January / early February.

 The Role:

-Once export cherry packing begins, the position involves sampling and monitoring the packed cherries to ensure compliance to the required standards, communicating the sample results to the relevant staff members, ensuring all documentation is completed and accurate, staff training, inductions and supervision.
+Once export cherry packing begins, the position involves sampling and monitoring the packed cherries to ensure compliance to the required standards.
+The sampling results must be communicated with the relevant team members and the QC's must ensure that all documentation is completed neatly and accurately.
+Staff training, inductions and staff supervision also form part of the role.

 Payment & Hours:

-Payment is by hourly rate and employees who work until the end of the cherry export season are paid an End of Season Bonus.
+Payment is by hourly rate and employees who work until the end of our cherry export season are paid an End of Season Bonus.

 We guarantee a minimum of 32 hours work per week.